 The Plaza-Lasso Family

-Yet it wasn’t until the farm was sold to Jose Maria Lasso in 1898 and passed through two more generations to Galo Plaza Lasso, the ex-President of Ecuador, bullfighter and diplomat, that Zuleta recaptured its original prosperity as a producing Hacienda of Ecuador.
-A farmer at heart, Lasso was an ardent supporter of modern agriculture and through this conviction he was the first to bring Holstein cows, systematic seed selection and tractors to Ecuador, which changed farming.
+In 1898, the farm was sold to one Jose Maria Lasso, the first ancestral link to Hacienda Zuleta’s present family.
+At this time it was still operating as a traditional working farm, as diaries of the period show with extensive records of livestock, and sales of products such as milk and cheese.
+In time it passed through two more generations to Galo Plaza Lasso, the ex-President of Ecuador, bullfighter and diplomat.
+A farmer at heart, Lasso was an ardent supporter of modern agriculture and through this conviction he was the first to bring Holstein cows, systematic seed selection and tractors to Ecuador, which revolutionised farming here.
 Zuleta was his flagship, the place where each of these technologies was showcased.
-In recent years, the historic doors of this unmatched Hacienda of Ecuador have been opened to visiting tourists seeking homemade Andean cuisine, historic setting, horseback riding, hiking, nature watching and the top-rated Ecuador hotel.